AUTOMOTIVE TESTING & CYBERSECURITY

 Using ChipSHOUTER electromagnetic fault injection (EMFI) tool to bypass security on a modern automotive ECU

-Lecture to be presented by Colin O'Flynn at escar Europe 2020 - The World's Leading Automotive Cyber Security Conference
+BAM BAM!!
+On Reliability of EMFI for in-situ Automotive ECU Attacks, lecture presented by Colin O'Flynn at escar Europe 2020 - The World's Leading Automotive Cyber Security Conference (November 2020).

 This work targets a recent (2019) automotive ECU, and analyzes the target microcontroller used in laboratory conditions, and then transitions the attack to a real-world “in-situ” attack similar to a garage bench.
 The specific work appears relevant to several devices in the MPC55xx and MPC56xx series, which are automotive-focused PowerPC devices.